Lorentzian Einstein metrics with prescribed conformal infinity: Strategy of the proof

-The second difficulty is that, under the global hyperbolicity assumption, the modified Einstein equation is a quasi-diagonal system, meaning that the leading part of the hyperbolic system (that is, the terms involving second-order derivatives) is given by a scalar differential operator (essentially the wave operator $g^{\mu\nu}\pd_\mu\pd_\nu$).
-Here this is not exactly so.
-This is because, for an asymptotically anti-de Sitter metric, the leading terms of the equation (that is, the ones that cannot be absorbed into constants in the estimates) are not only the second-order derivatives, which are indeed given by the wave operator, but also the terms that are most singular at $x=0$.
-When these terms are taken into account, the equation is no longer quasi-diagonal, so one must approximately diagonalize the operators and take into account that the estimates that we obtain in different ``eigenspaces'' are not equivalent.
+A second difficulty is that in contrast to the globally hyperbolic case, where the modified Einstein equations correspond to a quasi-diagonal system (meaning that the leading part of the hyperbolic system is given by a scalar second-order differential operator, in our case the wave operator $g^{\mu\nu}\pd_\mu\pd_\nu$), the leading part of the equations in the asymptotically anti-de Sitter setting is no longer given by a quasi-diagonal system.
+This is because the leading terms of the equation (meaning the ones that cannot be absorbed into constants in the estimates) are not only given by the second-order derivatives, but also by additional terms that are singular at leading order when $x=0$, and reflects the fact that, in the adapted coordinates, the singularity at $x=0$ is critical from the point of view of scalings.
+When these additional terms are taken into account, the equation is no longer quasi-diagonal, so one must construct approximate diagonalizations of the operators and take into account the fact that the estimates that we obtain in different ``eigenspaces'' are not equivalent.
 It is remarkable, though, that the various powers of~$x$ that appear in scattered through the equations work together to allow us to prove Theorem~\ref{T.main}.

-The third difficulty is that, in general, it is notoriously hard to impose boundary conditions in the Einstein equations (see e.g.~\cite{FN} and references therein).
-The way that we circumvent this problem is by constructing the solution metric $g$ as a sum of two terms, one that is ``large'' at infinity and which we construct using essentially algebraic methods and one whose existence must be proved using analytic techniques and which is ``small'' at infinity, so that for all practical purposes one does not need to consider the boundary conditions here.
+A third difficulty is that, in general, it is notoriously hard to impose boundary conditions in the Einstein equations (see e.g.~\cite{FN} and references therein).
+The way that we circumvent this problem is by constructing the solution metric $g$ as a sum of two terms, one that is ``large'' at infinity and which we construct using essentially algebraic methods, and one which is ``small'' at infinity, whose existence must be proved using analytic techniques, so that for all practical purposes one does not need to consider the boundary conditions here.

-Hence we are led to considering the following strategy to tackle the problem:
+Hence we are led to considering the following strategy in order to tackle the problem: